I found myself a style - Carte blanche to Yann

 @benshermanofficial

-The rest of my wardrobe from those years was very simple: I was still succumbing to fashion, and I wasn't specifically looking to have a particular style.
-I have always preferred simple, well-cut clothes.
-I first looked for the clothing to fit me well, for me to be comfortable in it.
+The rest of my wardrobe from those years is very simple: I was still succumbing to the fashion effect, and I wasn't specifically looking to have a particular style.
+I always preferred simple and well-cut clothes.
+I was looking first for the garment to fit me well, for me to be comfortable in it.

 Without complexes

-Good thing to know, my weight fluctuated a lot at the time: in 2 years, I went up to 95 kilos, before going back down to around 65 kilos.
-I could have radically changed my style, but no: I continued to wear rather dark and tight-fitting clothes, tucking my shirts into my pants...
-I was quite comfortable with that, I didn't want to disrupt my habits for extra pounds.
+Good thing to know, my weight fluctuated a lot at the time: in 2 years, I went up to 95 kilos, before going back down to 65 kilos.
+I could have changed my style radically, but no: I continued to wear rather dark and quite tight clothes, to tuck my shirts into my pants ...
+I was rather comfortable with that, I didn't want to change my habits for extra pounds.

-Already at 17, I wasn't a fan of logos or patterned clothing, my favorite brand was Uniqlo .
-Simple, not too expensive, a minimum of quality, I really valued this brand (I have since met Benoît,who opened my eyes to the case of Uniqlo ).
+At 17, I was already not a fan of logos or patterned clothing, my favorite brand was Uniqlo .
+Simple, not too expensive, a minimum of quality, I highly appreciated this brand (I have since met Benoît,who opened my eyes to the case of Uniqlo ).
 The sobriety of their products suited me perfectly.

 And now ?

-Having a style is an assumed choice.
-Style tells others what you don't want to verbalize, ” Emilie from the product department whispers to me.
-Here I am of age, vaccinated, (almost) emancipated, and the question remains: what does my style say about me?
+Having a style is a conscious choice.
+Style tells others what you don’t want to verbalize, ” Émilie from the product department whispers to me.
+Here I am, an adult, vaccinated, (almost) emancipated, and one question remains: what does my style say about me?

-Today, I think I have a casual style, halfway between workwear and “ sport-chic ” (more sporty than chic):
+Today, I think I have a casual style, halfway between workwear and “ sport-chic ” (more sport than chic):

-• I've developed a cult following for shirts (or anything with a collar stand).
-It's a garment that reassures me, that I wear in several ways.
+• I have developed a cult following for s-shirts (or anything with a collar stand).
+It is a garment that reassures me, and I wear it in many ways.

-• I continue to find bombers super stylish , right halfway between sport and workwear.
+• I continue to find bomber jackets super stylish , right halfway between sport and workwear.

 • I threw away my skinny pants , which change the silhouette.
 Depending on the context, I opt for straight jeans, or more tapered dress pants.
 I have quite long legs, these are the pieces best suited to my size.

 • Few formal shoes on my feet, I alternate between leather or canvas sneakers, depending on the outfit.
 My favorite pair?
 For sentimental reasons, it's an old pair of black Van's with holes.
-They have seen everything, known everything.
+They've seen it all, experienced it all.

 • I still don't buy colorful designer clothes , which I find unsightly.